801 West Bay Drive

 In summary, having a program for recognizing and rewarding key people is a sign of long-range planning.
 It shows that the owner has a vision for the future and wants the company's most valuable people to be part of it.
 The potential to participate in these rewards also can increase the incentive among rank-and-file employees to work harder, upgrade skills and assume responsibility.
 Also, rewarding key people can be a preliminary step in identifying a successor owner or manager.
 This process can potentially help the company survive the unexpected loss of a current owner, while creating the liquidity to buy out the owner's interest and provide financial security for heirs.

-Lincoln Financial Advisors Corp. and its representatives do not provide legal or tax advice.
+LPL Financial and its representatives do not provide legal or tax advice.
 You may want to consult a legal or tax advisor regarding any legal or tax information as it relates to your personal circumstances.